 Internship Youth Programs Instructor

-•All interns will plan, organize, and lead the Summer Camp program with guidance and support from the Program Manager.
+- All interns will plan, organize, and lead the Summer Camp program with guidance and support from the Youth Programs Director.
 Daily Summer Camp responsibilities include, but are not limited to: ensure overall smoothness of the Summer Camp day including safety of campers; enforce YGP discipline policies with campers; prepare materials for activities and snacks; manage groups of children while building relationships/rapport with them; teach two-three 45 minute activities per day with co-instructors; encourage campers to learn, have fun, and connect with the garden; communicate with parents/guardians regarding campers’ behavior, etc.

-•Each intern will play a role in the instruction and development of Summer Camp weeks.
-This includes, but is not limited to: creating experiential, fun, and educational activities related to each Summer Camp theme; submitting detailed lesson plans beforehand—planning time will be provided in the spring; sharing and coaching co-instructors in regards to your activities; providing positive and constructive feedback to co-workers
+- Each intern will play a role in the instruction and development of Summer Camp weeks.
+This includes, but is not limited to: creating experiential, fun, and educational activities related to each Summer Camp theme; submitting detailed plans beforehand; sharing and coaching co-instructors in regards to your activities; providing positive and constructive feedback to co-workers.

-•YGP is involved in a series of local community events and fundraisers that interns may be required to work or attend
+- YGP is involved in a series of local community events and fundraisers that interns may be required to work or attend beyond normal work hours.

 Skills Desired: applicants must be 21 or older.

-Interns must be responsible and reliable; work well independently and in a team setting; show enthusiasm, and have an interest in experiential education.
+Interns must be responsible and reliable; work well independently and in a team setting; show enthusiasm; and have an interest in experiential education.
 Intern should be a problem solver who is flexible and able to improvise.
-Intern must have an open mind and willingness to be involved with the Youth Garden Project beyond its programs and work either in the garden or at special events.
+Intern must have an open mind and willingness to be involved with YGP beyond its youth programs and work either in the garden or at special events.

-•YGP will provide housing.
+- YGP will provide housing.
 Rooms will be shared with 1-2 roommates.
 Interns may move in the weekend before the internship begins, and move out by the Monday following the close of the internship.
-Any extended stay beyond these times must be approved by the Associate Director.
+Any extended stay beyond these times must be approved by the Operations & Development Director.

-•When YGP is in peak harvest season, the intern household will receive a box of produce each week.
+- When YGP is in peak harvest season, the intern household will receive a CSA share each week.